Dll functions exported by QM

 shortcut - shortcut file (.lnk) path.

-si - address of a variable that contains or receives shortcut properties.
-The variable must be of type SHORTCUTINFO which is described below.
+si - variable that contains or receives shortcut properties.

 type SHORTCUTINFO ~target ~param ~initdir ~descr ~iconfile iconindex showstate @hotkey